 - Contains a well-thought conclusion to wrap everything up in the post

-Then, we will take these step-by-step to make sure I’m not missing a thing in the post.
+We will take these step-by-step to make sure you won’t miss out on anything.
 I’ll be using mostly my personal experiences in blogging and writing on different websites for the past 4 years, as well as research for the current blog post trends.
 This is to help you show the way akin to collecting writing experiences for years.

-Instead of spending more time on guessing what works and whatnot, you simply read the post and you’ll already have an idea what you have to go through to leverage your writing career.
+Instead of spending more time guessing what works and whatnot, you simply read the post and you’ll already have an idea of what you have to go through to leverage your writing career.

 Are we all set?
 Are you ready?
 Let’s dive into it.
 Shall we?